Qhax11/Shadow-Samurai-Showcase/README.md

 It clears any active MovementTimerHandle instances, guaranteeing that all time-based movement logic ceases immediately.

-This meticulous cleanup ensures that the UGA_EnemyMovementBase is a reliable, atomic unit of action, ready to be instantiated and reused for any movement chain.
+This meticulous cleanup ensures that the `UGA_EnemyMovementBase` is a reliable, atomic unit of action, ready to be instantiated and reused for any movement chain.

 #### **3.2.2 Chase Target**
-The UGA_EnemyChaseTarget ability is the concrete implementation of the base movement system focused on immediate and persistent target acquisition.
+The `UGA_EnemyChaseTarget` ability is the concrete implementation of the base movement system focused on immediate and persistent target acquisition.
 Its primary function is to direct the AI to its designated target actor (typically the player) and maintain pursuit for a tactically defined duration.

 - Execution and Duration Control
 This ability is activated exclusively via a GameplayEvent (TAG_AI_AbilityTriggerEvent_Movement_ChaseTarget), ensuring it is triggered precisely by the Movement Manager as part of a chain sequence.

-- Target Acquisition: Upon activation, it inherits the RequestMoveToTarget(AActor* TargetActor) function from the Movement Base to initiate navigation towards the player.
+- Target Acquisition: Upon activation, it inherits the `RequestMoveToTarget(AActor* TargetActor)` function from the Movement Base to initiate navigation towards the player.
 This is a continuous pursuit, where the AI Controller constantly updates the target location.

 - Timed Execution: This ability introduces a crucial element of time-based control.
-It utilizes the TriggerEventData->EventMagnitude to set a Movement Timer.
+It utilizes the `TriggerEventData->EventMagnitude` to set a `Movement Timer`.

-If the EventMagnitude is greater than zero, the ability sets a timer that executes the OnChaseTimeEnd() callback upon expiration.
+If the EventMagnitude is greater than zero, the ability sets a timer that executes the `OnChaseTimeEnd()` callback upon expiration.

 - OnChaseTimeEnd() then cleanly ends the ability, guaranteeing that the AI does not chase indefinitely but rather for the exact duration specified by the Movement Chain data asset.